Shortest period for outer orbit in compact hierarchical triple? Discovery of SB1 around V0885 Per: Discussion

 Alternative explanation can be that star B orbits another star G4474, which seems to form a wide binary with V 0885 Per, based to analysis of Gaia astrometry by \cite{widebinary}.
 In this case we have (2+2) hierarchical quadruple system instead of (2+1+1) configuration.
 According to \cite{widebinary}, chance-alignment probability is only $\sim10^{-4}$ and estimated projected separation $a\sim1169$ a.u. with an eccentricity $e=0.68^{0.89}_{0.42}$\footnote{ given with upper and lower limits of 68\% credible interval}.
-Highly likely this wide binary will be dominate in LTTE analysis of V 0885 Per. \cite{bjdist21} distance for this star $d=334_{326}^{342}$ pc perfectly matches our distance estimate from SED.
-However {\it Gaia DR3} photometry of G4474 strongly disfavors hypothesis of Star B orbiting: $G=17.171\pm0.003$ mag, $BP=18.16\pm0.07$ $RP=15.79\pm0.02$ mag, because in this case G4474 should be much brighter, roughly 40\% of V 0885 Per ($G\sim14.2$ mag).
+Highly likely this wide binary will show some LTTE for V 0885 Per, although period should be very long ($P > 1000$ years based on distance and sky projected separation). \cite{bjdist21} distance for this star $d=334_{326}^{342}$ pc perfectly matches our distance estimate from SED.
+However {\it Gaia DR3} photometry of G4474 strongly disfavors hypothesis of Star B orbiting it: $G=17.171\pm0.003$ mag, $BP=18.16\pm0.07$ $RP=15.79\pm0.02$ mag, because in this case G4474 should be much brighter, roughly 40\% of V 0885 Per ($G\sim14.2$ mag).

-Other explanation like a chance alignment seems to be very unlikely, because of good SED fit by a triple configuration and close match of systemic velocities of A and B seen in disentangled spectra.
+Other explanation like a chance alignment seems to be unlikely, because of good SED fit by a triple configuration and close match of systemic velocities of A and B seen in disentangled spectra.
+V 0885 Per is a perfect candidate to be companion of SB1 system visible in spectra.